sertacguler/sertacguler/README.md

 ### Hi there, I'm Sertac Guler

 ## I'm a Developer
-- I'm currently learning everything about JS
+- :zap: I'm currently learning everything about JS
-- 2021 Goals: Contribute more to Open Source projects and
+- :fire: 2021 Goals: Contribute more to Open Source projects and
-- Fun fact: I love to camp and gym
+- :tent: Fun fact: I love to camp and gym

 ### Connect with me: